tasitlabs/tasit-sdk/packages/docs/docs/ProjectLayout.md

 sidebar_label: Project layout
 ---

-# Directories in the monorepo

-For those familiar with Ethereum, here are some details about the scope of each of the packages in this project and what they're built with.
+_For those familiar with Ethereum, here are some details about the scope of each of the packages in this project and what they're built with._

 ### sdk
 This package exports the child packages below as a single export for convenience.